 A. Credit and Non-Credit

-Source: CCCCO Datamart, Next update: August 2024
+Source: CCCCO Datamart, Next update: August 2025

 B. Career Education

-Source: CCCCO Datamart, Next update: August 2024
+Source: CCCCO Datamart, Next update: August 2025

 C. Transfer

-Source: CCCCO Datamart, Next update: August 2024
+Source: CCCCO Datamart, Next update: August 2025

 D. Basic Skills

-Source: CCCCO Datamart, Next update: August 2024
+Source: CCCCO Datamart, Next update: August 2025

-Since 2015-16, there has been an upward trend for certificates and degree awarded.
+Since 2015-16, there has been an upward trend for certificates and degrees awarded.
 In 2015-16, there were 271 certificates and 702 degrees awarded.
 In 2021-22, there were 710 certificates and 1,955 degrees awarded.
 That is a 162% increase and 178% increases, respectively.
-Additionally, the number of students that transferred has increased from 567 in 2015-16 to 709 in 2021-22.
-Finally, the number of students that received a certificate, degree, or transferred (unduplicated count) has also had an upward trend from 1,135 in 2015-16 and 2,127 in 2021-22.
+Additionally, the number of students that transferred has increased from 567 in 2015-16 to 715 in 2023-24.

-In conclusion, the college has started its implementation of a guided pathways framework and removed barriers by implementating an auto-ward program.
+In conclusion, the college has started its implementation of a guided pathways framework and removed barriers by implementing an auto-ward program.
 This has led to more students graduating with more certificates and degrees in less time.

 For more detailed analysis, visit the Strategic Planning Dashboard